Online Courses

 at the Atkinson, in Southport.

-Jo is running a number of courses this autumn
+Jo is running a number of courses in the this Year.

-I am also returning to the 3Ls in Bebington on Monday mornings from 22nd September 10-12, with a ten-week course, which is an introductory course called The Great Story of Egypt, bookings are directly with the 3Ls, details can be found below.
+I am also continuing at the 3Ls in Bebington on Monday mornings from 12th January 10-12, with a ten-week course, which is an introductory course called The Great Story of Egypt, bookings are directly with the 3Ls, details can be found below.

 https://www.wirral3ls.co.uk/